 The UEFA Champions League came about as a new version of the European Cup and was played for the first time in the 1992-1993 season.
-Already established as the most prestigious club tournament in football, Champions League has become even more popular with the introduction of the new tournament set-up.
-The new concept has a resemblance to the FIFA World Cup with an early phase, including group play followed by a second knockout phase.
-Champions League have over the years expanded on several occasions to include more teams - the initial 8 teams have become 32 (qualification stage excluded).
+Already established as the most prestigious club tournament in football, Champions League has become even more popular with the introduction of a mini-league group stage system.
+The new concept had a resemblance to the FIFA World Cup with an early phase of group play followed by a knockout phase.
+On several occasions has the competition expanded to include more clubs – the initial 8 have become 32 (qualification stage excluded).
 The Champions League trophy can be kept permanently by a club that win the tournament five times or three times in a row (since the rule changed in 2008 it is only a replica).
 It is today almost as adored as the FIFA World Cup Trophy.

 All the finals in the history of the Champions League.